phreeza/manuscript_axon_potentials/doc/manuscript.md

 direction should be zero, because it is known from anatomy that all fibers terminate within the nucleus.

+We performed the fitting procedure for 26 recordings from 3 different owls, with stimulation from both ears (implying the activation of distinct axonal populations).
+The average correlation coefficient for all recordings was
+$R^2=0.56\pm 0.15$.

 Dipole moments of idealized axon bundles
 ----